Jazaltron10/Alx_DjangoLearnLab/0x1.Introduction_ to_ Django/LibraryProject/README.md

-Certainly, Your Grace.
-Here's the difference in simple terms:

 ### `python manage.py makemigrations bookshelf`

 This command tells Django to create migration files specifically for the `bookshelf` app.
 Migrations are like "blueprints" for database changes.
 By running this command, you're instructing Django to only look at changes in the `bookshelf` app and generate migration files for it.